Skip to main content

 Gigs (short-term work assignments) not only provide meaningful short-term stretch opportunities to help your employees develop new emerging skills but also give you a much more agile and resilient workforce by breaking down silos across your organization.

 A talent marketplace can play a huge role in advancing your DE&I efforts.
-Enhanced transparency and universal access to development opportunities can level the playing field to allow all of your people to realize success.
+Enhanced transparency and universal access to development opportunities can level the playing field and ensure everyone has access to opportunities.

 Building a talent marketplace starts with your organizational needs.
 Ask yourself: